Print this role profile

 A multimedia developer has knowledge and skills across a wide variety of areas in relation to the design and development of multimedia products.
-Multimedia refers to information that is presented using a variety of techniques such as sound, vision and animation, very often multimedia presentations are also interactive, meaning that the user is able to interact or manipulate the information to some extent.
+Multimedia refers to information that is presented using a variety of techniques such as sound, vision and animation, very often multimedia presentations are also interactive, meaning that the user can interact or manipulate the information to some extent.
 A multimedia developer designs, creates, manipulates and tailors graphics, images, sound, animation, video and text to create integrated multimedia programs.
-A multimedia developer is able to combine design skills with technical knowledge to create products such as CD ROMs, DVDs and websites.
+A multimedia developer is able to combine design skills with technical knowledge to digital products and website.

 The multimedia developer is required to be able to design the overall picture of the game or website, create and manipulate the graphics, add sound and then edit the sound and graphics so the end product makes sense.
 Editing is a major skill of a multimedia developer as the editing ensures that the end product is marketable.

 A multimedia developer works closely with clients to ensure that they have a full understanding of what the client wants in the end product.
 Multimedia developers advise clients of what is technically possible and will make recommendations for changes to the product.
 They will also need to collaborate with other ICT staff to ensure all members of the team are working towards the same end result.

 A multimedia developer exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Leadership competencies for Queensland Framework.

 Within the SFIA profile, the multimedia developer has level 4 and 5 capabilities, i.e. enables, ensures and advises on the skills outlined below.

 Refer to the framework for descriptions of the seven levels of responsibility and accountability.

 SFIA skill code